medly/norm/docs/how-norm-works.md

 > It is highly recommended to manage the database schema migrations (DDL statements) with a tool like Liquibase or Flyway.

-Let's take an example of `person` table and create it in the default `public schema` of default `postgres database`.
+For example, let's create a `person` table in the default `public` schema of default `postgres` database.

 ```sql
 create table persons(